YouTube is a great platform to build an audience and make money. We all have heard of YouTubers starting from scratch and making millions in revenue.

 - The revenue is unpredictable

-Launching your videos streaming service is a good way to increase your monetization avenues.
+Launching your video streaming service is a good way to increase your monetization avenues.
 You have complete control over your revenue and keep 100% of it.

-There are multiple options to monetize your video streaming service.
-Some of these are – charging your subscribers, running ads and selling merchandise.
+You can monetize your streaming service in many ways - charging your subscribers, running ads and selling merchandise.

 Let’s take a look at these options one by one.